slaven-s/splunk-sccm/README.md

 * An SCCM environment
 * Splunk Universal Forwarder running on the same machine as SCCM, or a way to collect logs from SCCM's installation directory
 * Knowledge of SCCM's installation directory (usually located at: `C:\Program Files\Microsoft Configuration Manager\`).

-# Dashboard Overview

-The app's navigation is broken down into four sections:

-* System Center (View) - An overview/entry screen into the SCCM app.
-* Config Overview (Menu) - Various dashboards displaying an overhead view of data collected from SCCM.
-* Config Details (Menu) - A more detailed set of investigative dashboards generated from data collected from SCCM.
-* SCCM Logs (Menu) - A set of dashboards displaying information gathered from SCCM's internal logging.

-## The Database Query Log
-SCCM uses an instance of Microsoft SQL Server to store the core of its configuration details.
-Since an administrator is able to delegate or give access to the SQL Server DB, a large amount of external reporting capabilities are opended up.
-However, navigating the schema and fully understanding all of the relationships between tables can often be difficult.

-Various people have had success using SCCM's SMSProv log to better understand what tables SCCM queries and accesses directly when performing specific tasks, in hopes of being able to "sniff" out the executed query and use it as a starting point for an external report.

-In setups where SCCM provides a mission-critical role, placing too much load on the database could result in poor system performance.
-For this purpose, the dashboard includes a "transaction" view of all queries run against the database.
-Info about the queries includes:

-* Table
-* Number of times the query was run (count)
-* Average run time for the query (Avg_Time)
-* Maximum run time for the query (Max_Time)
-* Total Time spent running the query over the total number of runs.
-(Total_Time, expressed as the calculation of: duration * count)

 # Initial Configuration